 4 Types Of Auto Accidents & How To Obtain An Accident Report

-Sometimes car accidents are simple fender benders with no major follow-up issues.
-But there are times when accidents are more extreme and could lead to injuries and legal trouble.
+Sometimes car accidents are simple fender benders with no major injuries or damages.
+But there are times when accidents are more extreme and could lead to serious injuries and potential legal trouble.
 If you find yourself facing potential legal problems after a traffic accident, it’s a good idea to obtain the police report.

 1) Head-on collisions